atolab/zenoh-web/content/docs/manual/configuration.md

 Currently, [JSON5](https://json5.org) and YAML are the primary configuration format (as opposed to v0.5's flat key-value files), but we may add support for other serialization formats in the future.

 An example configuration can be read [here](https://github.com/eclipse-zenoh/zenoh/blob/master/EXAMPLE_CONFIG.json5), apart from the `plugins` section, we make an effort to keep the values aligned with the defaults.
-The exact schema for the configuration is the `Config` structure, which can be found in [this file](https://github.com/eclipse-zenoh/zenoh/blob/master/zenoh/src/config.rs).
+The exact schema for the configuration is the `Config` structure, which can be found in [this file](https://github.com/eclipse-zenoh/zenoh/blob/master/commons/zenoh-config/src/lib.rs).

 Don't be alarmed, all of these fields are optional.
 Only configure the parts that are of interest to you.

 We'd like to bring your attention to the `plugins` part of the configuration, as plugin management has also changed a lot with version 0.6.
-More on this in the page on [plugins](./plugins).
+More on this in the page on [plugins](../plugins).

 ## Command line arguments
 If you want to run `zenohd` with small changes in its configuration, without going through the hassle of writing a new configuration file for it, you may use the `--cfg` CLI argument to edit the configuration.

-Specifically, you may use any amount `--cfg='PATH:VALUE'` arguments to specify the VALUEs you'd like to insert at specific PATHs in the configuration.
+Specifically, you may use any amount of `--cfg='PATH:VALUE'` arguments to specify the VALUEs you'd like to insert at specific PATHs in the configuration.

 PATHs are `/`-separated paths to the part of the configuration you wish to change.
 Note for plugins that setting a value in a plugin-less configuration for `plugins/example-plugin/example/path` will result in the recursive creation of the intermediate objects if necessary.